-Welcome back to another month of Picture Book Opportunities!
-To see what’s available all year ’round, and what’s coming up the rest of the year, visit the PICTURE BOOK SUPPORT resource page.
+Welcome back Picture Book Creators!
+Next month’s post is coming on July 5, so I snuck a couple of early-July events into the June list.
+To see what else is coming up the rest of the year, visit the PICTURE BOOK SUPPORT resource page.

 Fee or free?
 Here’s a key:

 (free) – no fee to enter or to participate

 ($) – fee to enter or to participate